mrimadali/mrimadali/README.md

 ### Hi there 👋

-I'm **Imad**, a Software Engineer working on Mobile - iOS, iPadOS and tvOS development, love programming in Swift, SwiftUI & Objective-C. I'm basically from **India 🇮🇳**
+I'm Imad, a Software Engineer working on Mobile - iOS, iPadOS and tvOS development, love programming in Swift, SwiftUI & Objective-C. I'm basically from India 🇮🇳

 ## My recent blog posts